thecodingmachine/graphqlite/website/versioned_docs/version-4.0/autowiring.md

  */
 ```

-<div class="alert alert-error">While GraphQLite offers the possibility to specify the name of the service to be
+<div class="alert alert--danger">While GraphQLite offers the possibility to specify the name of the service to be
 autowired, we would like to emphasize that this is <strong>highly discouraged</strong>.
 Hard-coding a container
 identifier in the code of your class is akin to using the "service locator" pattern, which is known to be an
 anti-pattern.
 Please refrain from doing this as much as possible.</div>